 SIE Exam: Anti-Money Laundering

 Anti-money laundering (AML) compliance is a critical regulatory topic on the SIE exam.
 The Bank Secrecy Act (BSA) and the USA PATRIOT Act form the legislative foundation requiring financial institutions to detect and prevent money laundering and terrorist financing.
-Every broker-dealer must establish an AML compliance program that includes internal policies and procedures, designation of an AML compliance officer, ongoing employee training, and independent testing of the program.
+Every broker-dealer must establish an AML compliance program built on the five pillars required by FINRA Rule 3310: (1) internal policies, procedures, and controls; (2) designation of an AML compliance officer; (3) ongoing employee training; (4) independent testing of the program; and (5) appropriate risk-based customer due diligence procedures, including identifying beneficial owners (the fifth pillar was added by FinCEN's 2018 Customer Due Diligence rule).
 Key reporting requirements include Currency Transaction Reports (CTRs) for cash transactions exceeding $10,000 and Suspicious Activity Reports (SARs) for transactions of $5,000 or more when the firm suspects money laundering, fraud, or other illegal activity.
-SARs are confidential — firms must not notify the customer that a report has been filed (known as tipping off).
+SARs are confidential, and firms must not notify the customer that a report has been filed (known as tipping off).
 The Office of Foreign Assets Control (OFAC) maintains the Specially Designated Nationals (SDN) list, and broker-dealers must screen all accounts and transactions against this list.
 Customer Due Diligence (CDD) rules require firms to identify beneficial owners of legal entity customers and monitor accounts for suspicious activity on an ongoing basis.

 Key Concepts